 - Sauté the chicken with soy sauce.
 Add it to the bowl with the eggs.

-- Incorporate the cold rice and oyster sauce mixture.
+- Incorporate the cold cooked rice and oyster sauce mixture.
 Add everything back to the skillet and heat through.
 DIG IN!

 - To Store.
 Refrigerate fried rice in an airtight storage container for up to 3 days.